yanconglin/ICP-Flow/README.md

 ### Test
 Configure all variables beforehand within the *.sh files.
+You can also find detailed result from [SURFdrive]().

 ```bash
 bash main_waymo.sh